Skip to main content

 Certificate of Emoluments (Form TD63)

-• Employers must provide annual certificates detailing employee emoluments and deductions.
+• Employers must provide annual statements of earnings and deductions to employees.

 Payroll Taxes in Cyprus